metrixwang/metrixwang.github.io/_pages/Research.md

 ## WORKING PAPERS

-1. Instrumental variable estimation via a continuum of instruments with an application to estimating the elasticity of intertemporal substitution in consumption.
+1. Instrumental variable estimation via a continuum of instruments with an application to estimating the elasticity of intertemporal substitution in consumption (2021).

 2. Generalized spectral tests for high dimensional multivariate martingale difference hypotheses (2021).